Carthage Digital Mural Trail

 Artist: Scott Nurkin

-While viewing the mural, see if you can spot the hidden objects: a buggy, key, clock, bird, and skull & crossbones!
+As you enjoy the mural, look for hidden objects: a buggy, key, clock, bird, and skull & crossbones!

 Artist: Scott Nurkin

-James Rogers McConnell, who lived in Carthage, N.C. for two years, was a true adventurer.
-Before the United States entered World War I, he volunteered to fly for France as part of the famous Lafayette Escadrille.
-With a fearless spirit, he once said, “These Sand Hills will be here forever, but the war won’t; and so I’m going.”
+James Rogers McConnell, who lived in Carthage for two years, was a fearless adventurer.
+Before the U.S. entered World War I, he volunteered to fly for France with the Lafayette Escadrille, saying, “These Sand Hills will be here forever, but the war won’t; and so I’m going.”
+McConnell died in aerial combat at age 30 and is buried in France near Flavy-le-Martel.
+His heroism is honored with monuments at McConnell-Gilliam Airport and the Moore County Courthouse.
+In 2018, Carthage became a sister city to Flavy-le-Martel in his memory.

-As you view the mural, try to spot these hidden objects: a key, buggy, Elvis, snake, and cross!
+While viewing the mural, see if you can spot the hidden objects: a key, buggy, Elvis, snake, and cross!